XavaDigital/ServerlessSaas/README.md

 When you want to scope newly created documents to a certain team, it's recommended to create sub-collections inside the team document.
 For example, a team member creates a "project", you could have the following structure: `/teams/{teamId}/projects`.
 This way, you can simply fetch all projects of a certain team with `db.collection("teams").doc("team-123").collection("projects").get()`.
 It's recommended to always save the userId on the project document as well, so you can list all project created by a single users like `db.collection("teams").doc("team-123").collection("projects").where("userId", "==", "user-123").get()`.

 You do not have to use sub-collections.
 A different way would be to save the team ID on the project document, so you can query for all projects with a given teamID.
 Just keep in mind that this will result in a lot more reads, especially when your application starts to grow.
 Since Firestore has a pay-for-what-you-use pricing model, it's recommended to think about how you structure your data so you have a little reads/writes as possible.
 If you do this well, you can start completely free or at least keep your bills very low.
 Check out this short video on [How to NOT get a 30K Firebase Bill](https://www.youtube.com/watch?v=Lb-Pnytoi-8).

 ---

+## Admin dashboard

+When your app is in production and people start to use it, it's nice an admin panel where you can view and edit data of your project.
+The [Firebase console](https://console.firebase.google.com/) is a great start, but to give you a custom overview of the most important data in your app you might want to build an admin dashboard.

+This boilerplate comes with a simple admin dashboard that you can use to build upon.
+A page with a list of all your users in your database is included.
+This admin can be extended with any data that you would like to add.

+To be able to use the Admin dashboard follow these steps:

+- Make sure you have created an account in your app (start the development server, go to `/signup`, and create an account).
+- Login to your [Firebase console](https://console.firebase.google.com/) and navigate to "Cloud Firestore".
+- Select the user document that is associated with your personal account and update the `isAdmin` property to `true`.
+- Go back to your app, log out and login again, and then navigate to `/admin`.
+- You should now be able to select the admin button navigate to the admin dashboard at `/admin/dashboard`.

+---